The one step fixed-lag particle smoother as a strategy to improve the prediction step of particle filtering: Particle approximations

 In most applications, both the state model and the observation model are only partially known.
 As we will see in Section \ref{sec.ex2}, applying a filter without care in such situations can be delicate.
 There are several techniques to make these filters more robust to model mismatch such as the dynamic model averaging (DMA) \cite{liu2019,urteaga2016} or the regime switching (RS) \cite{ellaham2021}.
 We will use both DMA and RS techniques in the simulations of Section \ref{sec.ex2}, but we introduce only the RS technique in the present section by proposing a ``robustified'' version of PBPS, called regime switching PBPS (RS-PBPS).

-The partial knowledge on the state-space model introduced in Section \ref{sec.state.space.model} can be on the state model, i.e. on the transition kernel $q_{k}$, as well as on the observation model, i.e. on the likelihood function $\Psi_{k}$.
+The partial knowledge on the state-space model introduced in Section \ref{sec.state.space.model} can be related to the state model, i.e. to the the transition kernel $q_{k}$, or the observation model, i.e. the likelihood function $\psi_{k}$.

-In many applications it is on the state model that the uncertainty concerns, so we will limit ourselves to this case.
+In the great majority of applications, the uncertainty relates to the state model, so we will restrict ourselves to this case.
 In order to model this uncertainty, we assume that the state dynamics corresponds to a transition kernel of the form:

 where $m$ is a parameter that evolves dynamically in the finite set:

 Thus $\mathcal{M}$ represents the different possible regimes of the state model over time.

 The principle of these robust filters consists in making the particles and the weights evolve according to a mixture of the parameters $\mathcal{M}$.
 The dynamic model averaging particle filter (DMA-BPF) proposed in \cite{urteaga2016} is detailed in Algorithm \ref{algo.dma-bpf}, we will not describe it here.